katwre/ML-projects/VAE_and_regression_cfDNA/README.md

 Performance was evaluated by comparing predicted proportions against the ground truth using **mean absolute error (MAE)**.
 The approach was inspired by *MethylNet* ([Levy et al., 2020](https://doi.org/10.1186/s12859-020-3443-8)).

+### Semi-supervised NMF

+To further improve performance, I implemented **semi-supervised non-negative matrix factorization (ssNMF)**.
+Unlike purely unsupervised NMF, ssNMF incorporates prior knowledge from reference methylation profiles by anchoring part of the factorization to known cell type signatures.

+- This helps guide the decomposition toward biologically meaningful solutions.
+- The reference matrix constrains the model, while the sample-specific factors remain flexible to capture variability.
+- As a result, ssNMF can balance interpretability with robustness against noise and collinearity.

+In practice, ssNMF produced the most accurate estimates, outperforming both regression-based methods and the VAE under noisy and complex conditions.

 ---

 ## Results